NaluKit/nalu/etc/wiki/xx. Multi Module Project.md

 * It is necessary to have a common module for common events
 * It is necessary to have a common context

 Because of those two requirements in Nalu v1.x it is necessary to have a common client module.
-This common client module needs to be added to every client module.
+This common module needs to be added to every client module.
 This will reduce the chance to reuse a client module and icreases the complexity.

 Regarding j2cl, which will prefer smaller compile units, Nalu needs an improvement.

-With v2, Nalu will avoid using a common client module to share the context class and common event classes.
+With version 2, Nalu will help you to avoid a common client module to share the context class and common event classes.

 **The plugin feature of Nalu v1.x will be removed in v2.x**